preslavrachev/preslavrachev.github.io/_posts/2018/may/2018-05-14-how-to-create-a-new-empty-branch-for-a-new-project.md

 ```bash
 git rm --cached -r .
 ```

-and add the new files you only want to have there
+and add the new files you only want to have there.